About The Audio Content Fund

-The Audio Content Fund is funded by DCMS
+The Audio Content Fund pilot was funded by DCMS

-The Audio Content Fund is a not-for-profit company supported by a grant from the UK Government’s Department of Digital, Culture, Media and Sport (DCMS).
+The Audio Content Fund is a not-for-profit company which was supported by a grant from the UK Government’s then-named Department of Digital, Culture, Media and Sport (DCMS).

 In October 2018 the Government announced its plans for a three year ‘contestable fund’ pilot scheme of up to £60million that will support the provision and plurality of public service content in genres and networks where it is currently financially difficult to fund production.

 This included plans for the launch of a new Audio Content Fund, which would assign up to £3million to support a broad range of public service audio content, on a wider range of UK radio stations (this was eventually increased to £3.7m).